Terrarium Size Guidelines

 Wrong.
 Here’s the facts of the matter:

 Two adult female bearded dragons have been known to get along well enough, but they will have dominance disputes .
 This means that you will get to see beard flaring, head bobbing, and arm-waving.
-The submissive one will typically get last rights to basking spots and food, and will be more prone to illness due to stress (We experienced this with our females).
-Using an extra-large enclosure is best practice for this scenario.
-But if they start to attack one another, they must be separated!
+The submissive one will typically get last rights to basking spots and food, and will be more prone to illness due to stress.

 Click here to see what happened after two long-term roommates got in a squabble.